google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 Fending off evil

 This is a very interesting folk tradition in China.
-When Dragon Boat Festival comes, people tend to
+When the Dragon Boat Festival comes, people tend to

 hang or place herbs like mugwort plant and calamus (Chang Pu) on the door of their houses, which